OpenCloning/OpenCloning-submission/docs/index.md

 ### Category 📂

-In MoClo kits, plasmids are grouped into categories according to the type of part they contain.
-The table in the example lists the ones in MoClo YTK kit (top rows shown below).
+In MoClo kits, plasmids are grouped into categories according to the type of part they contain (promoters, terminators, CDS, etc.).
+The table below shows some categories of the MoClo YTK kit.

 | id  | title              | description | image       |
 | --- | ------------------ | ----------- | ----------- |